 COVID-19 immunizations have played a significant role in mitigating the loss of life from the virus.
 New York's immunization rate is 79% for adults and children.
 The new boosters that include the BA variants will provide continued protection.
-MSSNY supports mandatory COVID-19 vaccination among all school-aged children, now that the CDC and FDA have confirmed the safety and efficacy of the COVID-19 vaccines in the pediatric population.
+MSSNY supports mandatory COVID-19 vaccination among all school-aged children, now that the Centers for Disease Control and Prevention (CDC) and U.S. Food and Drug Administration (FDA) have confirmed the safety and efficacy of the COVID-19 vaccines in the pediatric population.
 MSSNY also supports a requirement for the administration of the influenza vaccine for all school-age children who attend childcare, pre-kindergarten, K-12, and college and universities in New York State, unless medically contraindicated.
 The American Academy of Pediatrics (AAP) also supports this requirement.

-Monkeypox.
-Monkeypox is a rare, viral infection that can result in hospitalization or death.
-Monkeypox spreads through close, physical contact between people.
-Based on the current outbreak, certain populations are affected by monkeypox more than others, including men who have sex with men.
-Based on previous outbreaks of monkeypox around the world, some groups may also be at heightened risk for severe outcomes if they contract monkeypox.
+MPox.
+MPox is a rare, viral infection that can result in hospitalization or death.
+MPox spreads through close, physical contact between people.
+Based on the current outbreak, certain populations are affected by MPox more than others, including men who have sex with men.
+Based on previous outbreaks of MPox around the world, some groups may also be at heightened risk for severe outcomes if they contract MPox.
 This includes people with weakened immune systems, the elderly, children under 8 years of age, and the pregnant.
-In New York State there are approximately 4,000 cases of monkeypox among adults ages 18 years and older.
-Statewide eligibility currently includes the following New Yorkers: Individuals with recent exposure to a suspected or confirmed monkeypox case within the past 14 days; those at high risk of a recent exposure to monkeypox, including gay men, members of the bisexual, transgender, and gender non-conforming community, and other communities of men who have sex with men; individuals who have engaged in intimate or skin-to-skin contact with others in the past 14 days in areas where monkeypox is spreading; individuals who have had skin-to-skin contact with someone in a social network experiencing monkeypox activity, including men who have sex with men who meet partners through an online website; and any individual that may be at risk of future exposure to infection with monkeypox.
+In New York State there are approximately 4,000 cases of MPox.
+There is a vaccine licensed by the FDA as a two-dose series for the prevention of MPox among adults ages 18 years and older.
+Statewide eligibility currently includes the following New Yorkers: individuals with recent exposure to a suspected or confirmed MPox case within the past 14 days; those at high risk of a recent exposure to MPox, including gay men, members of the bisexual, transgender, and gender non-conforming community, and other communities of men who have sex with men; individuals who have engaged in intimate or skin-to-skin contact with others in the past 14 days in areas where MPox is spreading; individuals who have had skin-to-skin contact with someone in a social network experiencing MPox activity, including men who have sex with men who meet partners through an online website; and any individual that may be at risk of future exposure to infection with MPox.

 Polio.
 Successful vaccination campaigns in the 1950s resulted in poliovirus being declared eliminated in the United States in 1979.
-However, the case of an individual paralyzed by polio and the finding of the virus in wastewater in the lower Hudson Valley and New York City has resulted in a new immunization program for 2-year-old children by the New York State DOH, in collaboration with the local health departments.
+However, the case of an individual paralyzed by polio and the finding of the virus in wastewater in the lower Hudson Valley and New York City has resulted in a new immunization program for 2-year-old children by the NYS DOH, in collaboration with the local health departments.